NERSC/timemory/docs/getting_started/custom_components.md

 ## Type Traits

 Type traits are provided to customize how operations on the data type are handled.
-For example, adding two `real_clock` components together is a simple `a += b` operation but adding two `peak_rss` components is better defined as a max operation: `a = max(a, b)` since `+=` a "peak" memory value could return a result larger than the total amount of memory on the system.
+For example, adding two `wall_clock` components together is a simple `a += b` operation but adding two `peak_rss` components is better defined as a max operation: `a = max(a, b)` since `+=` a "peak" memory value could return a result larger than the total amount of memory on the system.
 Additionally, certain components are not available on certain systems, e.g. components that